-Your school can help you find work experience opportunities, trying out an area of interest, finding out what it’s like to work and getting a reference for your CV.
+Your school can help you find work experience opportunities, so you can try out an area of interest, find out what it’s like to work and get a reference for your CV.

 Traineeships are courses with work experience that get you ready for work or an apprenticeship.
 It can last up to six months.
 You’ll get a work experience placement and help with English and Maths.
 You won’t be paid, but may be given expenses for travel and meals.

 Apprenticeships combine practical, on the job training with study, whilst earning a wage.